byui-cit/cit470/ab5/README.md

 <a href="https://freeradius.org/" target="_blank" ref="noopener">FreeRADIUS</a> software.
 (Note: FreeRADIUS is already available in most Linux distributions' software repositories.
-Use `apt search freeradius` to find it in a Debian-based distribution, or `dnf search freeradius` to find it in a Red Hat-based distribution.)
+Use `apt search freeradius` to find it in a Debian-based distribution, or `dnf search freeradius` to look for it in a Red Hat-based distribution.)
   - FreeRadius is quite simple to set up, but there are other no-cost Radius solutions out there.
 If you find one that your team would rather try out, message your instructor and propose your alternative RADIUS software.